Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Methodology

 \section{Methodology}

-In this section, the network architecture is firstly described in Section~\ref{network_architecture}.
-Then, two initiatives of our method, i.e. sequential feature association and depth hint augmentation, are explained in Section~\ref{feature_association} and \ref{depth_hint_augmentation}.
-Finally, the design of loss functions is introduced in Section~\ref{loss_functions}.
+In this section, the network architecture is firstly described in Subsection~\ref{network_architecture}.
+Then, two initiatives of our method, i.e. sequential feature association and depth hint augmentation, are explained in Subsection~\ref{feature_association} and \ref{depth_hint_augmentation}.
+Finally, the design of loss functions is introduced in Subsection~\ref{loss_functions}.